MohdRas/docker-basics/README.md

         - admin is the USER_NAME while running mangodb container.
         - password is the PASSWORD while running mangodb container.

-- browser(which is on the host, outside the docker network) will connect to our js application using host:port number (localhost:8080)
+- browser(which is on the host, outside the docker network) will connect to our js application using docker host (WSL VM):port number (localhost:8080)
 - our node js application will connect with the "mangodb" database.
 - Once this application is built, we will push the codebase to GIT.
 Jenkins will build and create an image out of this.
 - This image can be pushed back to docker repository.